TE3CH4N/CYBERSEC_SUMMER/content/posts/Final Portfolio.md

 I have learnt that in order to better understand a technical concept, learning the concept through other fellow students' and teaching team's demonstrations is not enough.
 However, if I was able to effectively demonstrate or explain a topic to other people with no knowledge of this technical concept, then I feel much more accomplished, as I will also have a better understanding of the topic while I teach others (`win win?`).

+Since I had to balance out between two subjects, which were this summer studio and my careers management for IT professionals class, it really showed me how jumping in between message mediums (MS Teams --> Facebook Messenger --> Then back to MS Teams again) and giving all tutors a `heads up` of what will happening throughout the studio...
 - Week 1:
 - Week 2:
 - Week 3: